Saturday, December 21, 2019

 The filming of the basketball sequences are exciting, the camerawork capturing the action as if the audience was there in the stadium witnessing it first hand.
 The behind the scenes shower room frolics give the characters a depth and identity away from their public image as basketball champions.
 Apart from the basketball scenes the supermarket segments are entertaining, and takes some steam away from the movie by giving it a lighter air.
 Gabriel's draft dodging, shameless behaviour, and eventual breakdown, though, are the best part of the film.
 These are handled in an eye-opening but sympathetic manner, particularly the science laboratory scene, without making the character seem like a caricature.
 In all, DRIVE, HE SAID is an insightful, thoughtful film with some very interesting elements, but, is not coherent as a whole.

 Acting: This is a movie where the acting is sound, with some miscasting in pivotal roles which hampers the film somewhat, but several very striking performances abound.
 In the lead role William Tepper does a passable job, and is watchable, but, unfortunately, lacks the charisma which would entirely convince the viewer of his plight.
 This has the effect of him passing the baton to other performers in the film to shine, and also, functioning more as a plot device than as a real character.
 The role would have been much better suited to Jeff Bridges, who, after playing basketball in HALLS OF ANGER (1970) would have brought more drama and full-blooded emotion to the part.
-The lead role notwithstanding, Bruce Dern, on the other hand, turns in a brilliant, finely tuned performance as Tepper's coach who does his best to keep Tepper's character on an even keel professionally, but finding difficulty due to Hector Bloom's excesses.
+The lead role notwithstanding, Bruce Dern, on the other hand, turns in a brilliant, finely tuned performance as Hector's coach who does his best to keep Mr Tepper's character on an even keel professionally, but finding difficulty due to Hector Bloom's excesses.
 Presenting Bruce Dern onscreen without his usual moustache was an inspired idea, and works beautifully in DRIVE, HE SAID.
 The camera feasted upon Mr Dern's face, particularly his eyes, which expressed so many different emotions, and also afforded him an even more authoritative aura than other films in which he had appeared with his facial hair.

-Apart from Bruce Dern, Michael Margotta also offers a standout performance as Tepper's troubled, drug-addicted friend Gabriel in the film.
+Apart from Bruce Dern, Michael Margotta also offers a standout performance as Hector's troubled, drug-addicted friend Gabriel in the film.
 He has by far the most challenging role in DRIVE, HE SAID, given the character's mood swings and extreme behaviour throughout the film.
 It is a credit to Mr Margotta that he maintained audience interest in his character who could be thoroughly resistible at times.
 The pity felt towards the character at the film's end is justified, and Mr Margotta plays these scenes to maximum effect, often without uttering a single word during his most manic moments.
 Additionally, there were several other performances in the film which merit discussion.

 Karen Black, a performer who generally shines in her roles, was given a part as Hector Bloom's secret dalliance Olive that severely undercut her energy.
-The role did not allow her to display the range and sensitivity that was so apparent in films such as FIVE EASY PIECES (1971), and BORN TO WIN (1971) to give a few examples.
+The role did not allow her to display the range and sensitivity that was so apparent in films such as FIVE EASY PIECES (1970), and BORN TO WIN (1971) to give a few examples.
 On the other hand, June Fairchild was lively as Gabriel's girlfriend Sylvie who also takes a shine to Hector Bloom.
 There was the feeling, though, that she could have been further utilized in a better capacity in DRIVE, HE SAID instead of just having her giggling in her scenes, and running around naked.
 She had an energy and sass that was contagious, and deserved more coverage in the film than she received.

 Soundtrack: The music used during the opening basketball scenes adds a pulsating, thumping rhythm to the proceedings, perfectly matching, and enhancing, the action.
 This music is employed at various other points in the movie, and works just as well, emphasising the nervy, jazzy energy of DRIVE, HE SAID.